-Dan journeyed to Guatemala, a country in Central America, along with a team of 6 other wrestlers and 3 coaches, for a 3-week trip with Athletes in Action, the sports ministry of Campus Crusade for Christ.
+Dan journeyed to Guatemala, a country in Central America, along with a team of 6 other wrestlers and 3 coaches, for a 3-week trip with Athletes in Action, the sports ministry of Cru.
 Each year AIA sends out teams of athletes in several sports to compete in tournaments and do evangelism in the United States and beyond.

 "Our purpose is to wrestle for the glory of God," says Cam McElhany, the AIA leader of the trip.
 "Our wrestlers are not in Guatemala to make themselves famous."

 Yet the very nature of athletic competition makes this challenging.
 The goal of sports is to win, not lose.
 It's an easy arena to seek recognition for oneself instead of giving the glory to someone else.

 Dan knows this too well.
 As a wrestler at Michigan State University, his skills are constantly put to the test on the mat, and he admittedly has struggled to keep his focus on God.

 But his perspective about wrestling will begin to change on this trip to Guatemala.

 At first glance, Dan doesn't look like a steely competitor, with his shaggy blond hair and nice-guy demeanor.
 But get him on the mat, and he's fiery strong with quick movements and amazing flexibility.

 Since 1983, AIA has sent wrestling teams to Guatemala, a place where the sport is still in the early stages.
 "They help us increase our level of competition," says Miguel Frech, president of the Guatemalan Wrestling Federation.
 "We hope they will continue to come and help us."